skp3214/skp3214/README.md

 ---

 👋 Hi there!
-I'm a tech enthusiast from Balrampur, Uttar Pradesh, currently diving into MongoDB.
+I'm a tech enthusiast from Balrampur, Uttar Pradesh, currently I am learning PHP and Laravel Development.

 🎓 Pursuing a B.Tech in Computer Science and Engineering at Lovely Professional University.